invirtuolabs/InVirtuoGen_public/README.md

 | **Sum**                  | **18.893**             | 18.782    | 17.831      | 17.758 | 16.131                            | 14.349                                |

 ### 4. Lead Optimization:
 (We were unable to install the required dependencies for these experiments in the Dockerfile on an aarch64 environment.
 On ARM systems, the setup works by simply running pip install -r requirements.txt).
+Also we can not guarantee exact reproducability here, due to the stochasticity of the docking with openVINA.
 | Protein (DS/QED/SA)    | GenMol | RetMol | GraphGA | InVirtuoGen | GenMol | RetMol | GraphGA | InVirtuoGen |
 |------------------------|--------|--------|---------|-------------|--------|--------|---------|-------------|
 | **δ = 0.4**            |        |        |         |             | **δ = 0.6** |        |        |             |